 - 2. Examine the issues of race, gender, class, nationality and linguistics in Post- Colonial writings with a special reference to the prescribed writers. - 3.
-Evaluate the literary text critically. - 4.
-Have a cutting edge in the competitive and professional world.
+Evaluate the literary text critically.

-Bill Ashcroft : Introduction to Empire Writes back
+Bill Ashcroft Introduction to Empire Writes back

-Rohinton Mistry : Tales from Ferozshahbagh:
+Rohinton Mistry Tales from Ferozshahbagh: